victorcarrillo/AcademiaQA2021/README.md

 	setx PATH /M "%PATH%;%JAVA_HOME%\bin"
 	setx PATH /M "%PATH%;%MAVEN_HOME%\bin"
 ```
-8. You can verify this has been set correctly by opening a new terminal and issuing the following command.
+8. You can verify this has been set correctly by opening a new terminal and entering the following command.
 ```
 mvn -v
 ```
-Output should be your Systems maven version, as well as the jdk version
+Output should be your system's maven version, as well as the jdk version

 ## Test setup and run

-1. Issue the following commands on the terminal
+1. Enter the following commands on the terminal to download test suite and enter the downloaded folder
 ```
 cd C:\Your-projects-folder
 git clone https://github.com/victorcarrillo/AcademiaQA2021.git